forwardemail/forwardemail.net/app/views/docs/paypal-api-disaster-11-years-missing-features-broken-promises/index.md

 ### Real-World Impact: Novel PayPal Scams

 The problem extends beyond just poor template design.
 PayPal's invoice system is so easily exploited that scammers regularly abuse it to send legitimate-looking fraudulent invoices.
-Security researcher Chris Anderegg documented [A Novel PayPal Scam](https://anderegg.ca/2023/02/01/a-novel-paypal-scam) where scammers send real PayPal invoices that pass all authentication checks:
+Security researcher Gavin Anderegg documented [A Novel PayPal Scam](https://anderegg.ca/2023/02/01/a-novel-paypal-scam) where scammers send real PayPal invoices that pass all authentication checks:

 > "Inspecting the source, the email looked like it actually came from PayPal (SPF, DKIM, and DMARC all passed).
 The button also linked to what looked like a legitimate PayPal URL...
 It took a second to dawn on me that it was a legit email.
 I had just been sent a random 'invoice' from a scammer."